FNODE: Flow-Matching for data-driven simulation of constrained multibody systems: Introduction

 Machine learning has opened the door to data-driven simulation of dynamical systems, offering the potential to learn complex behaviors directly from observational data \cite{raissi2019physics,karniadakis2021physics}.
-Early approaches in this domain employed classical machine learning architectures such as Long Short-Term Memory (LSTM) networks \cite{vlachas2018data,hochreiter1997long} and Fully Connected Neural Networks (FCNNs) \cite{sanchez2020learning} to learn discrete-time mappings from current states to future states.
-While these methods have shown promise in short-term prediction tasks, they show limited out-of-distribution generalization.
-Specifically, these black-box predictors learn fixed-timestep transitions $f: s_t \mapsto s_{t+\Delta t}$, which not only limits their temporal resolution but also causes error accumulation that grows exponentially with the prediction horizon \cite{ren2024learning}.
-Furthermore, such discrete-time approaches often fail to capture the continuous nature of physical dynamics or enforce fundamental conservation laws of conservative systems\cite{jin2020sympnets}.

-Neural Ordinary Differential Equations (NODEs) \cite{chen2018neural} marked a major step in continuous-time learning by representing system dynamics as neural vector fields integrated with standard ODE solvers.
-This formulation handles irregular time sampling and directly connects learning with established numerical integration theory \cite{kidger2020neural}.
-This approach has been successfully applied to various physical systems, with extensions including Hamiltonian Neural Networks \cite{greydanus2019hamiltonian}, Lagrangian Neural Networks \cite{cranmer2020discovering}, and constrained formulations for systems with known invariants\cite{yang2020learning}.
-Despite their strengths, NODEs suffer from a bottleneck: the adjoint sensitivity method for backpropagation requires solving an additional backward ODE, which increases computational cost and memory use, and limits scalability for stiff or high-dimensional systems \cite{gholaminejad2019anode,wang2024mbdnode}.
+Early approaches in this domain employed classical machine learning architectures such as LSTM \cite{vlachas2018data,hochreiter1997long} and FCNN \cite{rios1997identification} to learn discrete-time mappings from current states to future states.
+In addition, recent work \cite{go2024efficient,go2024rapidly} explored fixed-time increment DNN methods combined with dimensionality reduction techniques for efficient multibody dynamics simulation.
+While these methods have shown promise in short-term prediction tasks, they demonstrated limited out-of-distribution generalization.
+Specifically, these black-box predictors learn fixed-timestep transitions $f: s_t \mapsto s_{t+\Delta t}$, which limits their temporal resolution and also causes error accumulation that grows exponentially with the prediction horizon \cite{zhu2022numerical}.
+Furthermore, such discrete-time approaches often fail to enforce fundamental conservation laws when applied in conjunction with conservative systems \cite{hairer2006geometric}.
+Physics-informed approaches have been proposed to address these limitations by incorporating physical constraints and laws into the model, presenting improved reliability through enforcement of physical principles in neural network training \cite{song2025study,song2025novel,zhang2025efficient}. \updatedText{Neural Ordinary Differential Equations (NODEs) \cite{chen2018neural} marked a major step in continuous-time learning by representing system dynamics as neural vector fields integrated with standard ODE solvers.
+This formulation handles irregular time sampling and directly connects learning with established numerical integration theory \cite{kidger2020neural,morrill2021neural}. }